 This research will first validate the PCA-PDF motion compensation method.
-Then the optical flow tracking technique will be adapted to current framework as the gold standard.
+Then the optical flow tracking technique will be adapted to current framework, available in the lab, as the gold standard.
 Next, the learning-based fusion method will be implemented and optimized as the proposed solution.
 Both methods will be tested in in vivo experiments and their performances in accuracy, precision and speed will be compared.
 The phases of the research are detailed as follows:

 5.1.
 Phase 1 – Validation of PCA-PDF motion compensation method for abdominal magnetic resonance thermometry